 However, when is a contract not subject to equitable conversion?
 The case of Parson v.
 Wolfe, 676 S.W.2d 689 (Tex.
 App. — Amarillo, 1984) examines this doctrine and the exceptions to its application.

 Facts & Procedural History

-The Court of Appeals affirmed the judgment of the trial court, stating that the contract here was valid and enforceable.
-In this contract, the option to perform or pay damages belonged to the sellers (they had the option to perform or accept liquidated damages upon the purchaser’s default).
+The court noted the only situation where the contract would have avoided equitable conversion was if the liquidated damages clause served solely as a condition barring specific performance.
+But the contract was not written that way.
 Therefore, the contract was capable of enforcement by specific performance by either party, making it subject to the doctrine of equitable conversion.
-This meant that Decedent’s interest in the land was to be treated as personal property which passed to her husband upon her death under the laws of descent and distribution.
+This meant that decedent’s interest in the land was to be treated as personal property which passed to her husband upon her death under the laws of descent and distribution.

 While equitable conversion often applies, Texas law recognizes several exceptions.
 Exempting a contract from the doctrine affects risk allocation between the parties.
 Understanding when equitable conversion does not apply allows Texas attorneys to better represent clients in property sales transactions.

 Careful contract drafting can produce the desired equitable conversion outcome in a given situation.
 In order to avoid equitable conversion, an “as-is” clause can be added into the real estate contract, or, there can be express language that the contract is not subject to equitable conversion.

 Do you need help with a probate matter in San Antonio or the surrounding area?
 We are San Antonio probate attorneys.
 We help clients navigate the probate process.
 Call today for a free confidential consultation, (210) 239-8518.